NethServer/dev/handbook/management.md

 A card can be an issue, a feature request, a bug report, or a task.
 The columns are:

-- **ToDo**: new issues are placed here, the team will evaluate them and assign the right labels and milestone.
+- **ToDo**: new issues are placed here, the team will evaluate them and assign the right [labels](/issues/#issue-labels) and [milestone](/milestones).
 - **In Progress**: issues that are being worked on, they are assigned to a developer or a designer.
-I
 - **Testing**: issues that are ready for testing.
-The QA Team Member will verify that the code works as expected and meets the required standards.
+The QA Team will verify that the code works as expected and meets the required standards.
 - **Verified**: issues that have passed testing and are verified to be working correctly, this issues are ready to be released by the packager.
 - **Done**: issues that have been completed and closed.